kubedb/docs/docs/guides/mssqlserver/backup/overview/index.md

 ## Next Steps

-- Backup a `PostgreSQL` database using KubeStash by the following guides from [here](/docs/guides/mssqlserver/backup/logical/index.md).
+- Backup a `Microsoft SQL Server` database using KubeStash by the following guides from [here](/docs/guides/mssqlserver/backup/logical/index.md).